richb-hanover/OpenWrtScripts/Why You Should Configure A Spare Router.md

 * (Optional) Install other packages as needed
 * (Optional) Travelmate (**Services -> Travelmate**)
   Click the **Interface Wizard** button one time
-* (Optional) Re-run the `print-router-label.sh` to create a new label and tape it to the router, so you don't have to fuss the next time you work on it.
+* (Optional) Re-run the `print-router-label.sh` script to create a new label with the current credentials.
+  Tape it to the router, so you don't have to fuss the next time you work on it.

 ## Rationale for the configuration choices